johnrjj/job-manager-dribbble-ui-challenge-july19/README.md

 ##### What's the Dribbble UI challenge?

 Pick a top web design on Dribbble and implement the UI using React as fast as possible.
+Best time wins!

 #### What's this month's Dribbble of choice?